Achievement Hunter: 2020–2023: Final years

 On June 10, 2020, Achievement Hunter premiered their new show titled Hardcore Minigolf, where employees and friends of the company compete in a tournament style game of mini-golf.

 On October 6, 2020, Haywood announced his departure from the company following a leak of explicit photographs and amid accusations of grooming fans, including some underage.
 On October 7, Rooster Teeth issued a statement saying they had "parted ways" for breach of the company's code of conduct.
 In a livestream held after a brief hiatus from the fallout, Pattillo and Michael Jones denounced Haywood, announcing that several videos featuring him would be removed from Rooster Teeth's library.

 In May 2021, three featured contract missions created by members of Achievement Hunter were added to Hitman 3.

-Dooley departed Achievement Hunter in 2021, moving to a recurring role, while Bragg's full-time role was dissolved in 2022, leading to part-time contract work.
+Dooley departed Achievement Hunter in 2021, moving to a recurring role (largely due to having moved back to his home state of Massachusetts the previous year), while Bragg's full-time role was dissolved in 2022, leading to part-time contract work.
 Meanwhile, several Achievement Hunter employees began new projects over its final years: Ramsey and Free started the podcast F**kFace with Andrew Panton; Pattillo and BlackKrystel moved to Inside Gaming; Lindsay Jones continued their voice work as Ruby Rose in RWBY VTubing; and Cooke produced several projects at Rooster Teeth.

 On September 18, 2023, Rooster Teeth announced that Achievement Hunter would be dissolved, with remaining cast members Michael Jones, Collins, Diaz, and Lee moving to a new channel called Dogbark.
 The final video—a Let's Play of Burnout Paradise, like Achievement Hunter's first video, featuring Ramsey, Pattillo, Michael Jones, and Collins—was released on October 1.
 The Let's Play YouTube channel was subsequently taken over by F**kface, publishing its first video under the rebrand on October 6, 2023.